A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 Tip: Download the Coonawarra walking trail app and get walking.
 The 5km track passes six vineyards taking about half a day to complete if you visit each one.

-South Australian Wine Tours From Adelaide
+The Top Wine Tours from Adelaide

 Sometimes it makes more sense to leave the car behind and not have to worry about who has to play the designated driver.
 Wine tours are also a good choice if you have not had time to do much research.